Ledders26/Makers-Goals/week_2.md

 ### Summary

+No lessons today, but spent some time with peer group and then working on goals.

 ### General Notes:

+Started watching the exemplar on the weekend challenge, which I will watch the rest of.
+Already has given me some hints and tips on how to improve my TDD.
+The afternoon I worked with Eddie.
+Had a great session together and made quite a lot of progress, learning a lot on the way

 ### Did I have fun?

+Yes, lots!

 ### Am I a better programmer?

+Yes - learnt more from the exemplar, and in the pair coding I learnt a lot more about mocking, and Eddie helped me understand a few different methods to write rspec tests

 ### What do I want to do tomorrow?

+Continue watching the rest of the exemplar
+Provide some feedback for Chloe (as she has sent me a request)

 ### Have I completed today's goals?

+Yes, I have started watching the exemplar video and updated my goals (as you can see!)

 ## Day 3: